yyellozak/yyellozak.github.io/README.md

 # yyelloman.github.io
 My personal website

+If you want me to add something, post an issue.

 Copyright (c) Isaac E., 2024

---> see LICENSE for copyright information
+see LICENSE for copyright information